squid-cache/squid-cache.github.io/docs/Features/CppCodeFormat.md

 ### Doing a Reformat

 Given the right tools to use.
-The **scripts/source-maintenance.sh** script can be run over a checkout of the Squid-3 code to format it correctly.
+The **scripts/source-maintenance.sh** script can be run over a checkout of the Squid code to format it correctly.

 This tool does other code checks and rebuilds several compiler system